coolgk/project-templates/node-typescript/README.md

 # Node + Typescript Project Template

+This is generic template for node + typescript projects.
+Then entry point of the app is `src/index.ts`

 ## NPM Scripts

 `NODE_PATH` used in scripts are for improving the readability of `import` statements e.g. Relative paths like `import someModule from '../../../utils/module'` can be written as `import someModule from 'src/utils/module'`